 There are two basic ways to do this: You can either request a balance transfer as you apply for a new card, or request a balance transfer to a card you already have (if the issuer gives you that option).

-Either way, it’s pretty easy — but it’s also a big financial step, so maybe you’d like to know more about how to do a balance transfer before authorizing who knows what with your credit cards.
+Either way, it’s pretty easy, and most people who’ve used them agree that balance transfers are a smart move — but it’s also a big financial step, so maybe you’d like to know more about how to do a balance transfer before authorizing who knows what with your credit cards.
 Smart move!
 It’s good to be prepared.Need a great balance transfer card?
 Find it here.
-Best Balance Transfer Credit Cards
+Best Balance Transfer Credit Cards of January 2021

 Have the following details handy for the credit card with the balance you want to transfer.
 To find them, you can log in to your account online or call your issuer.